tribbloid/spookystuff/README.md

 - Apache Tika (only for non-html parsing)
 - (build tool) Apache Maven
     - Scala/ScalaTest plugins
+- (deployment tool) Ansible
 - Current implementation is influenced by Spark SQL and Mahout Sparkbinding.

-Query Examples
+Examples
 -----------
-#### 1. LinkedIn Search
+#### 1. Search on LinkedIn
-- Goal: Find high-ranking professionals in you area on LinkedIn. whose first name is either 'Sanjay', 'Arun' or 'Hardik', and last name is either 'Gupta' or 'Krishnamurthy', print out their full names, titles and lists of skills
+- Goal: Find high-ranking professionals in you area on [http://www.linkedin.com/], whose first name is either 'Sanjay', 'Arun' or 'Hardik', and last name is either 'Gupta' or 'Krishnamurthy', print out their full names, titles and lists of skills
 - Query:
 ```
     (sc.parallelize(Seq("Sanjay", "Arun", "Hardik")) +>